rheiland/xml2jupyter/paper/paper.md

 (optional) *description* attribute which briefly describes the parameter and is displayed in another widget.
 To demonstrate xml2jupyter on this XML file, one would: 1) clone or download the repository,
-2) copy the XML configuration file to the root directory, and 3) run the `xml2jupyter.py` script, providing the XML file as a argument.
+2) copy the XML configuration file to the root directory, and 3) run the `xml2jupyter.py` script, providing the XML file as an argument.
 ```
 $ cp config_samples/config_biorobots.xml .
 $ python xml2jupyter.py config_biorobots.xml